GoogleCloudPlatform/cluster-health-scanner/cheatsheet.md

 You can also run the same command for all the nodes by not listing any specific nodes.
-This however can be overwhelming & take time to collect information depending on the nubmer of nodes in your cluster:
+This however can be overwhelming & take time to collect information depending on the number of nodes in your cluster:
 ```bash
 kubectl get nodes --show-labels=true
 kubectl describe nodes